pavithra994/OTPReader/README.md

 # Bank OTP Scrapper

-this is a Python package that contains handy functions for scrap OTP keys from gmail.
+this is a Python package that contains handy functions for scrap OTP keys from gmail. currently only working for sampath bank otp emails.

 ## Installation and updating